 Tapping the icon will bring up a menu, instead of a pop-up, that lists which Chromecasts you might stream your slides to.

 That’s almost it.
 Once you have connected your desired Chromecast device, your smartphone or tablet will almost immediately start working like a remote control for your presentations.
+You can also save your google slides offline in chromecast which is the big advantage.
 A timer keeps track of how much time you’ve spent on any one screen.

 After proper teardown, Android Police says that the APK is signed by Google and upgrades your existing app.
 The cryptographic signature guarantees that the file is safe to install and was not tampered with in any way.